The New South Wales Golf Club

 Thirteen and Fourteen

 First up was the 410-yard slight dogleg left thirteenth.
 Cameron pointed to a flagpole in the distance down the right side of the fairway tee as the best target.
 I started it towards the target but wasn’t able to draw it and left it down the right side.
-Meanwhile, Menekse ripped another tee shot and she walked with purposeful stride on the short grass down the left.
+Meanwhile, Menekse ripped another tee shot and she walked with a purposeful stride on the short grass down the left.

 Make sure to take enough club for your approach as the green is protected by three bunkers, two left and one right.